ernest-bruce/human-internet/internet_plan/internet_plan.md

 &nbsp;

-## Peoples•Foundation alternatives
+## Peoples·Foundation alternatives
-there are enterprises and projects that have goals and objectives similar to the **Peoples•Foundation** vision for bettering peoples’ and humanity’s digital·lives
+there are enterprises and projects that have goals and objectives similar to the **Peoples·Foundation** vision for bettering peoples’ and humanity’s digital·lives
-· some of them are listed here to illustrate the different levels at which those initiatives operate compared to the Peoples•Foundation environment, and to explain why Peoples•Foundation offers a better approach to the internet·based problems society has today
+· some of them are listed here to illustrate the different levels at which those initiatives operate compared to the Peoples·Foundation environment, and to explain why Peoples·Foundation offers a better approach to the internet·based problems society has today
 &nbsp;
 &nbsp;